earlephilhower/ESP8266Audio/README.md

 AudioOutputSerialWAV:  Writes a binary WAV format with headers to the Serial port.
 If you capture the serial output to a file you can play it back on your development system.

+AudioOutputSPIFFSWAV:  Writes a binary WAV format with headers to a SPIFFS filesystem.
+Ensure the FS is mounted and SPIFFS is started before calling.
+USe the SetFilename() call to pick the output file before starting.

 AudioOutputNull:  Just dumps samples to /dev/null.
 Used for speed testing as it doesn't artificially limit the AudioGenerator output speed since there are no buffers to fill/drain.

 ## Software I2S Delta-Sigma DAC (i.e. playing music with a single transistor and speaker)